-Traditionally a harvest festival celebrated in mainland China, Taiwan, Malaysia and Vietnam, the Mid-Autumn Festival falls on 1 October this year.
+Traditionally a harvest festival celebrated in mainland China, Taiwan, Malaysia and Vietnam, the Mid-Autumn Festival (sometimes known as Mooncake Festival) falls on 21 September this year.
 And the festival has its own official snack: the mooncake!
 This sweet pastry is shared between friends and family during gatherings.
-While mooncakes are usually baked with lotus seed or sweet bean paste, many shops have given their creative spin by launching unique flavours and variations.
+While they’re usually baked with lotus seed or sweet bean paste, many shops have given their creative spin by launching unique flavours and variations.
 We’ve rounded up some of our favourites below.

 JW Marriott Singapore South Beach

 Available for collection from 6 August to 21 September 2021, modern Cantonese restaurant Madame Fan’s mooncakes come in a variety of unique flavours.
 The baked blueberry paste with chia seeds mooncake has returned this year, and it’s not hard to see why!
 Filled with a luscious mix of fruity blueberry filling and healthy chia seeds, this rendition puts a refreshing spin to the traditional baked mooncake.
 Snowskin fans should try the signature green apple with soju truffle, as well as the milk tea with Bailey truffle.
 Love durian?
 The best-selling Mao Shan Wang snowskin mooncake also sees a comeback this year!

 The mooncakes are housed in a gorgeous gift box: Blue Blossom or Peranakan Teal.
 Whichever you choose, make sure you order before 31 August 2021 to enjoy up to 25 percent discount!